alexravenna/obsidian-notes-tech/Microsoft Azure/Services/Container Services/Azure Container Apps.md

 - An immutable snapshot of a Container App version
 - Certain changes to the App are considered revision-scope changes and trigger generation of a new revision
 - Characteristics:
-	- Multiple revisions can be active at one time
+	- Only one revision can be active at the same time
 	- External traffic can be routed to different active revisions
 	- Revisions can be reverted to
 	- Each revision has its own unique name, which is also in the [[URL]]